Creating Time Spaciousness: A Guide for Leaders

 Is that a future you would welcome?
 One you fear?
 What actions could you take today to promote it — or prevent it?

-And if we were designing this organization for the world of 2036, what would we do differently today?
+If we were designing this organization for the world of 2036, what would we do differently today?

 What would you want to build?
 What might be possible?